CUBRID/cubrid-manual/en/sql/datatype.rst

 JSON Pointers
 -------------

-JSON Pointers, as defined by https://tools.ietf.org/html/rfc6901 provide a an alternative to JSON paths.
+JSON Pointers, as defined by https://tools.ietf.org/html/rfc6901 provide an alternative to JSON paths.
 JSON Pointers, like JSON Paths and JSON text, should be encoded using ASCII or UTF-8 character set.
 If other character sets are used, a coercion will be done to UTF-8.

 ::